 Stormwater and urban waterways

-Water is an integral part of the culture and geography of Hobart, from kunanyi/Mt Wellington to the Derwent Estuary.
+Water is an integral part of the culture and geography of Hobart, from Kunanyi / Mt Wellington to the Derwent Estuary.

 Rainfall that lands on roofs, roads and other formed surfaces becomes stormwater runoff.

-The City of Hobart is responsible for managing stormwater runoff so that it does not cause a flood risk to the community or degrade our natural waterways.
+We are responsible for managing stormwater runoff so that it does not cause a flood risk to the community or degrade our natural waterways.

 The City of Hobart owns over 350 kilometres of stormwater pipes and maintains more than 60 kilometres of waterways and creeks.
+You can view a map of the City's stormwater infrastructure.
+These are managed in line with our Stormwater System Management Plan.

 What is not stormwater?